Travel Vaccines Clinic in Anaheim CA, Close to Disneyland

 – Vaccines that last only one year:

-It should be noted that the yellow fever vaccine may be required every 10 years for entry into some countries depending on the higher risk exposure situations that may occur.
-We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Cypress CA, Stanton CA, Garden Grove CA, Fullerton CA, Placentia CA, and Olive CA.
+It should be noted that the yellow fever vaccine may be required every 10 years for entry into some countries depending on the high-risk exposure situations that may occur.
+We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.